HomeStyle Renovation Mortgage

 With a HomeStyle Renovation loan, eligible homebuyers and owners can renovate a home to fit their needs and personal style with just one loan that covers the mortgage and improvements.

 How Does It Work?

-Also, the renovations you'll make have the potential to create equity in your home right away.
+It’s also important to mention that the renovations you’ll make have the potential to create equity in your home right away.

 Talk with a lender for details and to see if you qualify for a HomeStyle Renovation mortgage.
 If your lender doesn't offer HomeStyle Renovation, ask about other affordable financing options.
 Always compare and shop around for the mortgage that works best for your financial situation.